Asesela Ravuvu

 Asesela Ravuvu (10 May 1931 — 11 March 2008) was a Fijian academic and political leader.
 The Director of Pacific Studies at the University of the South Pacific, Professor Ravuvu was appointed to the Fijian Senate by the Great Council of Chiefs in 2001, to one of the 14 Senate seats (out of 32 in total) allocated to the Great Council.
 As of September 2005, he held the position of Leader of the House in the Senate, but retired from this body in 2006.

-He is from the Province of Naitasiri and was born and brought up in the highlands of Viti Levu in the village of Nakorosule.
-He deems himself a "Kai-Colo" meaning from the highlands and remained a true Fijian at heart.till his passing.
+He was from the Province of Naitasiri and was born and brought up in the highlands of Viti Levu in the village of Nakorosule.
+He deemed himself a "Kai-Colo" meaning from the highlands and remained a true Fijian at heart.

 Attitudes towards Fiji's chiefly system

 During the Fiji coup of 2000, Ravuvu told Pacific Journalism Online on 28 May 2000 that most chiefs had lost the power to influence their own people.
 Traditionally, he said, chiefs had been selected on merit and could be overthrown if they failed to perform up to the expectations of their people.
 Colonial rule from 1874 onwards, however, had seen the British rulers establish an elite group of chiefs who supported their interests.
 This had led to a system that became "increasingly hereditary and difficult to change," which in turn had ultimately resulted in a loss of chiefly power. "(When) the people of the land no longer have the power to select and install their leaders, the chiefs lose their mana or power," he said.
 This he blamed for the actions of rebel leader George Speight, who led the putsch against the elected government of Prime Minister Mahendra Chaudhry and called for the resignation of the President, Ratu Sir Kamisese Mara, the Paramount Chief of the Lau Islands.

 When the common people became better educated, Ravuvu said, chiefs felt their hold on the community to be under threat.
 To reinforce their authority, many chiefs reacted by emphasizing traditional values, particularly those that reinforced the status quo.
 Many of these "traditions," according to Ravuvu, were in fact colonial legacies and constructions that had been relabelled as indigenous traditions.
 He called for a democratizing of the chiefly system.
 "It is high time that the people are given back the flexibility and power to select and install their leaders who will be accountable to them if they are to prosper and forge ahead in the present modern and increasingly global context," he declared.